-- Account for current and other financial liabilities.
+- Define and account for current and other liabilities.

 - Prepare all journal entries related to long-term liabilities.

-- Prepare the shareholders' equity section and related journal entries.
+- Prepare shareholders' equity section and related journal entries.

 - Calculate basic and diluted earnings per share (EPS).